What are the effects of alcoholism florida

 Short-Term Effects of Alcoholism

-Whether someone has been abusing alcohol for a long-time or has only recently begun to abuse the substance, the short-term effects of alcohol addiction can appear.
+Whether someone has been misusing alcohol for a long-time or has only recently begun to misuse the substance, the short-term effects of alcohol addiction can appear.
 A known effect of brain impairment is the gaps in memory that may begin to occur; this results from disruptions in neurotransmitters.
 These are recognizable characteristics that friends or family can easily notice.
 Additional effects can include decreased coordination, slower reflexes, slurred speech, and a lack of concentration.
-Again, these qualities may seem obvious to someone observing from the outside, but the person abusing the substance may not be aware of anything wrong.
+Again, these qualities may seem obvious to someone observing from the outside, but the person misusing the substance may not be aware of anything wrong.

 Long-Term Effects of Alcoholism

-After long-term abuse of alcohol, the damage done becomes more serious.
+After long-term misuse of alcohol, the damage done becomes more serious.
 Because alcohol releases dopamine that makes you feel good at that moment, as soon as it wears off, there can be intense cravings to revive that feeling again.
-This perpetuates the abuse, which eventually disrupts the person’s lifestyle.
+This perpetuates the misuse, which eventually disrupts the person’s lifestyle.
 Prolonged use eventually leads to reduced grey and white matter in the brain.

 These therapies are available across all our treatment programs.